 - How can I make sure my reps are spending time on high-value prospects?

-- What insights can we get from our data that will drive our sales process forward?
+- What insights can we get from our data to drive our sales process forward?

 Essential Metrics Included in a Sales Dashboard

-The truth is that every company has different needs and goals when it comes to measuring performance, but there are some universal truths when it comes to what’s important for measuring company performance.
+The truth is that every company has different needs and goals when it comes to measuring performance, but there are some universal truths regarding what’s important for measuring company performance.
 Sales dashboard reporting covers several essential metrics in the sales process.
 These numbers fall into the following broad categories: